NautilusTrader

 Supported formats

-Tardis provides normalized market data—a unified format consistent across all supported exchanges.
-This normalization is highly valuable because it allows a single parser to handle data from any Tardis-supported exchange, reducing development time and complexity.
-As a result, NautilusTrader will not support exchange-native market data formats, as it would be inefficient to implement separate parsers for each exchange at this stage.
+Tardis provides normalized market data, a unified format consistent across supported exchanges.
+This normalization lets one parser handle data from any Tardis‑supported exchange.
+NautilusTrader does not support exchange‑native Tardis market data formats in this adapter.

-The following normalized Tardis formats are supported by NautilusTrader:
+The following normalized Tardis Machine formats are supported by NautilusTrader.
+See the official Tardis data type reference for field schemas.

 Tardis formatNautilus data type